chew01/kasumi-bot/README.md

 # Republic of Weebs Bot Project

-This is Milestone 1 of the Republic of Weebs Bot Project.
+This is Milestone 2 of the Republic of Weebs Bot Project by kitsuiro.

 ### Features